MicrosoftDocs/cpp-docs/docs/parallel/amp/reference/accelerator-class.md

  A new `accelerator_view` object on this accelerator, using the specified queuing mode.

 ##  <a name="dedicated_memory"></a>  accelerator::dedicated_memory Data Member
- Gets the dedicated memory for the [accelerator](accelerator-class.md), in kilobytes.
+ Gets the dedicated memory for the `accelerator`, in kilobytes.

 ```
 __declspec(property(get= get_dedicated_memory)) size_t dedicated_memory;
 ```

 ##  <a name="default_accelerator"></a>  accelerator::default_accelerator Data Member
- Gets a string constant for the default [accelerator](accelerator-class.md).
+ Gets a string constant for the default `accelerator`.

 ```
 static const wchar_t default_accelerator[];